sjwilliams/scrollstory/README.md

     checkViewportVisibility: false
 });
 ```
 Whether to keep track of which individual elements are in the viewport.
 This is can be CPU intensive, so is turned off by default.
-It is checked at the scrollSensitivity rate.
+It is checked at the 'scrollSensitivity 'rate.

-When on, events are triggered for items entering and leaving the viewport, and class of 'inViewport' is added and removed from those items' markup.
+When enabled, events are triggered for items entering and leaving the viewport, and class of 'inViewport' is added and removed from those items' markup.

 Regardless of 'checkViewportVisibility' setting, the getItemsInViewport() method will alway return the items in the viewport.